guimaraespedro/igniteteams/README.md

-App created in Ignite course!

-It is a simple app that uses React Native Navigation, Stack Navigation, Async Storage, and I implemented the dark mode as well.
+# Ignite Teams

+## Features

+* Async Storage: Persist user data locally on the device.

+* Dark Mode: Support for light and dark themes.

+* Context API: Manage global state efficiently across the application.

+## Instalation
+* Clone the repo
-you can download the code and run npm install and then run npm run web to run the app in the web and no need to download any emulators or apps on your phone.
+* run npm install
+* run npm run web - to run the app without the need of downloading anything.